-Missouri Southern State College was established by the General Assembly in 1965 as a two-year, upper-division state college to be operated in conjunction with the Junior College District of Jasper County.
-The college operated under this arrangement through June 30, 1977, when the state assumed the responsibility of funding and operating the four-year program.
+Missouri Southern State University was established by the General Assembly in 1965 as a two-year, upper-division state college to be operated in conjunction with the Junior College District of Jasper County.
+Missouri Southern operated under this arrangement through June 30, 1977, when the state assumed the responsibility of funding and operating the four-year program.